BeepBoopBit/HLInt/Documentation/main.md

 #### Constructor

 * `LexicalAnalyzer(std::string filename)`
-    * This initializes the object and setting various member variables.
+    * This initializes the object and setting various variables.
 This includes the preparation for tokenizing and analyzing the content of a file.

 #### Destructor